Jiaxi-Wu-Dev/pick-a-game/README.md

  Uses CSS or styled components to style application - check Frontend uses Axios requests - check
  App renders in browser - check
-On project submission there should be 0 console.log() statements seen in the browser Be written with kebab-case CSS class names (e.g. this-is-the-class-name) - check Be written with semantic, camelCase JavaScript variable names - check pseudocode file in root of project repository - check Has readme.md file at the root of repository - check readme file clearly documents the purpose of the project as a problem statement - check readme file clearly documents the target end user for this program. - check readme file has embedded link (not url) to publicly deployed app Using a 3rd party api - check
+On project submission there should be 0 console.log() statements seen in the browser - check Be written with kebab-case CSS class names (e.g. this-is-the-class-name) - check Be written with semantic, camelCase JavaScript variable names - check pseudocode file in root of project repository - check Has readme.md file at the root of repository - check readme file clearly documents the purpose of the project as a problem statement - check readme file clearly documents the target end user for this program. - check readme file has embedded link (not url) to publicly deployed app - check Using a 3rd party api - check

 Mission Statement: